 Work in New Zealand

-Seasonal & Working Holiday Visa Jobs in New Zealand
+Jobs & Working Holidays in New Zealand

-Guide to Working in New Zealand
+How to Work in New Zealand

 By living and working in New Zealand you will experience a magical country with a diverse range of jobs and places to work - this country offers something to everyone.
 Throughout the country there are different positions available, for example in a large city like Auckland you can find work in an office, bar, hotel, hostel or in a restaurant for example.
 In other places like Queenstown you could work as an adventure sports activity leader, like a bungee jump instructor.
 You could apply for farm or agriculture work or in winter you could consider working at a ski resort as there is a need for seasonal winter staff.
 With millions of tourists and backpackers visiting New Zealand every year there is demand for hostel and hotel staff year round.